What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 When Does the Pot Always Split?

-• The board plays: Board shows A-K-Q-J-10 of mixed suits (a straight).
-Everyone shares the same hand — guaranteed split
+• The board plays: Board shows A-K-Q-J-10 of mixed suits.
+Everyone at the table has the same Broadway straight — guaranteed split among all remaining players.

 How This Changes Your Strategy